This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 Procedure for Graduate Course Reimbursement--Advanced Approval of Professional Study (AAPS)-The "Blue Form."
 Note: If you want, once completed and approved by the Superintendent's Office, you can add your graduate credits into TeachPoint for your own record for recertification purposes.
 Entering the information into TeachPoint does NOT replace the AAPS process.

 Norwood's Professional Learning Goal: To provide all staff with best practice professional learning activities that are embedded, sustained, and connected to educators' and students' needs.

 "Starting on July 1, 2016, any core academic teacher who is assigned an English learner must either have an SEI Endorsement or must earn one within one calendar year of the date of the assignment."
 (DESE)

-ELL and Special Ed educators can take these courses and count them toward their 60 required content PDPs for their primary licenses.
+All educators as well as ELL and Special Ed educators can take these 15 hour/PDP courses and count them toward their required content PDPs for their primary licenses.

 Thanks to our investment with TEC, Norwood educators are now able to enroll in TEC's ELL and SPED online recertification courses (15 PDPs each) at no cost.
 Please use your school/district email address to access these no-cost to you courses.